noetl/noetl/.github/ai-instructions.md

 - Prefer concise, clear descriptions over verbose explanations

 **Examples:**
-- ❌ "Comprehensive test suite that ensures all functionality works"
+- Bad: "Comprehensive test suite that ensures all functionality works"
-- ✅ "Complete test suite that validates all functionality"
+- Good: "Complete test suite that validates all functionality"
-- ❌ "Deploy comprehensive monitoring stack 🚀"
+- Bad: "Deploy comprehensive monitoring stack"
-- ✅ "Deploy complete monitoring stack"
+- Good: "Deploy complete monitoring stack"

 When working with this codebase, prioritize understanding the event-driven execution model and the playbook → events → worker execution flow.
 The architecture is designed for distributed execution with careful state management through Postgres system state storage.